sunilsherkar/ContactManagemetWebAPI/README.md

 This Repository used for creating WebAPI with Dependancy Injection with MVC.
 In this project contains two solution in root folders .
-In MVC folder which contain code for fontend , UI (datatable, Add & Update contact) andWebAPI calls.
+In MVC folder which contain code for fontend, UI (datatable, Add & Update contact) andWebAPI calls.
-In WebAPI folder contain Rest API for list , add& updation of contact.
+In WebAPI folder contain Rest API for list, add & updation of contact.

-# Artitecture :
+# About Project :

 Front END (MVC)
 In this project frontend made up with MVC 5 with razor, Html, css, Jquery.
 I consume WEBAPI in this layer.
 All data access from webAPI so I consume WEBAPI.
 All the GET Post actions are using ajax call which return json result.
-For Contact list Datatale pagination JQuery used for searhing, filtering & Sorting.
+For Contact list Datatable pagination JQuery used for searhing, filtering & Sorting.

 # WEB API
 In this application I used Rest API to access data from database.